joeynmt/joeynmt/docs/source/faq.rst

    The number of parameters is logged in the training log file.
 You can find it in the model directory in ``train.log``.
 Search for the line containing "Total params:".

 - **What's the influence of the random seed?**
+   The random seed is used for all random factors in NMT training, such as the initialization of model parameters and the order of training samples.
+   If you train two identical models with the same random seed, they should behave exactly the same.

+- **How do you count the number of hidden units for bi-directional RNNs?**
+   A bi-directional RNN with *k* hidden units will have *k* hidden units in the forward RNN plus *k* for the backward RNN.
+   This might be different in other toolkits where the number of hidden units is divided by two to use half of them each for backward and forward RNN.

 Data
 ^^^^